-Something about the five-string banjo brings out strong feelings in people.
-Folks who like the banjo usually really like it.
+There's something about the five-string banjo that brings out strong feelings in people.
+Folks who like the banjo usually really like it, sometimes to the mystery, confusion, and even chagrin of those loved ones around them.
 What is it about this instrument that inspires such passion, and how can you tell if you've been bitten by the banjo bug?
-This section explores the answer to these questions.
+This section explores some answers to these questions.